 Burgazada should be in your holiday plans due to the close proximity to Istanbul, making it a great weekend getaway.
 You can take some spectacular photographs of the island from the sea, especially during the ferry or boat tours around Burgazada.

-Kekova, which you can reach via boat tours during the summer in Antalya, is especially famous for its underwater remains.
+Kekova, which you can reach via boat tours from Antalya during the summer, is especially famous for its underwater remains.
 The result of an earthquake in ancient times, many historical artifacts under the water attract visitors today with diving tours.